Gracie-lab/LiveStatistics/README.md

 # LiveStatistics

-This project records transaction statistics and provides and api that returns the statistics report for the last 60 seconds.
+This project records transaction statistics and provides an api that returns the statistics report for the last 60 seconds.

 This is a springboot project containerized using docker.